Java Tutorial: Basic Operators Examples

 Java Unary Operators

-The Java Unary Operators use only on one operand that performs a various operation such as incrementing/decrementing a value by one step, negating an expression, and inverse a boolean value.
+The Java Unary Operators are used only on one operand that performs a variety of operations such as incrementing/decrementing a value by one step, negating an expression, and inverse a boolean value.

-Still, the Netbeans application opened then create a new Java application project and give it the name `UnaryOperators`.
-The newly created Netbeans Java application project will open the `UnaryOperators` file automatically which it's the main and runnable Java application.
-Next, we will put all Assignment Operators examples inside the main method.
+Still, the Netbeans application opened, then created a new Java application project and gave it the name `UnaryOperators`.
+The newly created Netbeans Java application project will open the `UnaryOperators` file automatically, which is the main and runnable Java application.
+Next, we will put all the Assignment Operators examples inside the main method.

 Java Unary Plus Operator

-Java unary plus operator just an indication of the positive value.
+The Java unary plus operator is just an indication of the positive value.
 It uses a character or symbol "+" before its value.

 int a = +1;